 Services Offered

-Standard relaxation massage is generally lower risk than specialised techniques.
-Practitioners offering deep tissue massage, sports massage, remedial therapy, hot stone treatments, or pregnancy massage may face higher premiums due to increased treatment risk and the potential to aggravate existing conditions.
+Standard relaxation massage is lower risk than specialised techniques.
+Deep tissue, sports massage, remedial therapy, hot stone treatments, and pregnancy massage may attract higher premiums because of the increased potential to aggravate existing conditions.

 💰